 - Frequent shaking of head

 If your cat is scratching incessantly, it's time to visit your veterinarian!
-He or she will recommend tests to help identify the source of the allergy(-ies).
 Because itchy skin also can be caused by conditions other than allergies, your veterinarian may want to rule out the other potential causes, such as parasites, bacterial or fungal infections, or systemic diseases.

-Tests can include a thorough physical examinatfooion; a parasitic examination; skin tests to rule out fungal, yeast, or bacterial infections; and other tests, such as blood and urine tests, to determine if your pet has a systemic disease.
+Tests can include a thorough physical examination; evaluation for external parasites such as fleas or mites; skin tests to rule out fungal, yeast, or bacterial infections; and others, such as blood tests and urinalysis, to determine if your pet has a systemic disease.

 Once your veterinarian determines that your cat has allergies, the next step will be to find out under which category they fall.

-Another common form of allergies is caused by the environment; specifically, allergens your cat either breathes in or absorbs through her skin.
+Another common form of allergy is caused by exposure to environmental allergens your cat either breathes in or absorbs through the skin.
 In people terms, we call this “hay fever.”
-Cats may develop allergies when they inhale or come into contact with foreign substances, such as house-dust mites; pollen from trees, grasses, and weeds; and a variety of molds.
+Common allergens include house-dust mites; pollen, grasses, and weeds; and a variety of molds.
 While allergies often give people runny noses, they usually make cats itchy.

-Your itchy pet may benefit from itch-relieving therapies including cool baths, medicated shampoos and conditioners, and soothing sprays.
-If your cat has mild allergies, she may be treated with antihistamines or fatty acids.
-More serious cases may require stronger medications or allergy shots.
+Your itchy pet may benefit from topical treatment including cool baths, medicated shampoos and conditioners, and soothing sprays.
+If your cat has mild allergies, she may be treated with antihistamines or omega-3 fatty acids.
+More severe cases may require stronger medications such as prednisone or allergy shots.

-While there is no way of knowing whether your cat has an allergy until she has a reaction, you can take action quickly to help reduce any side effects.
-Check your pet often and watch for signs of itching.
+While there is no way to prevent allergic dermatitis, treatment is often very effective once the type of allergy has been determined.
+Check your pet often for fleas and watch for signs such as scratching or excessive grooming.
 If you suspect your cat may have skin allergies, contact your veterinarian right away.
 Early diagnosis and treatment will keep your pet’s symptoms from becoming severe.